 In 1936 met Trotsky in Norway—but returned to Christian pacifism following a reconversion in the Church of St. Sulpice in Paris.
 After heading the Presbyterian Labor Temple in New York became Executive Secretary of the Fellowship of Reconciliation, a post he held from 1940 until 1953.
 In 1949 Martin Luther King heard Muste lecture at Crozer Theological Seminary, where King was then a student; this was apparently his first confrontation with nonviolent protest, and Muste became a lifelong mentor.

-In his years of “retirement,” Muste planned, sponsored, and participated in a string of protest activities: the Polaris Action anti-nuclear protest, the anti-nuclear walk to Mead Airforce Base, where the seventy-five-year-old Muste climbed over the fence into the grounds; the San Francisco to Moscow Walk for Peace (“The World Must Disarm!”), the Quebec-Guantanamo Peace Walk, the Nashville-Washington Walk, and the Sahara Project to oppose nuclear testing in Africa.
-In 1966 led a group to Saigon, where he was immediately deported, but shortly thereafter flew to Hanoi and met with Ho Chi Minh.
+In his years of “retirement,” Muste planned, sponsored, and participated in a string of protest activities: the Montgomery bus boycott, the Polaris Action anti-nuclear protest, the anti-nuclear protest at Mead Air Force Base, where the seventy-five-year-old Muste climbed over the fence into the grounds; the Sahara Project to oppose nuclear testing in Africa; the San Francisco to Moscow Walk for Peace (“The World Must Disarm!”), the Quebec-Guantanamo Peace Walk. the Birmingham Campaign, The March on Washington, and efforts to stop the war in Vietnam.
+In 1966 A. J. led a group to Saigon, where they were quickly deported.
+The next year he flew to Hanoi and met with Ho Chi Minh.
 Less than a month later Muste died of an aneurysm in New York.